Let’s discover together the Onano lentils, one of the Italian traditional foods that are still little known around the world…

 Do you know about the lentils from Onano?
 They are famous legumes from the Upper Tuscia area in Lazio!
 Although they are still little known to the public, they are one of the finest Italian foods.

-My name is Giorgio Purificato: I am an emerging chef, pastry chef and Food Ambassador of Italia Delight.
+My name is Giorgio Purificato: I am an emerging chef and pastry chef.
 Today I will teach you what makes Onano lentils so special and how to cook this delicious legume at home.

 This small village situated in the upper Tuscia area in Lazio, where there are many natural wonders and the little lentil production is carried out according to the rhythms of nature, gives its name to these lentils: in fact, this municipality in the province of Viterbo and a few other neighbouring municipalities are the only ones to have the privilege to grow a particular variety of this legume.

 How do lentils grow?
-Growing lentils from Onano means using small plots of land from the area characterised by a volcanic soil.
+Growing Onano lentils means using small plots of land from the area characterised by a volcanic soil.

 All these factors make Onano lentils versatile ingredients: they are perfect for both stewed recipes and vegetable soups, or to go with Italian meat dishes.